 What Athletes Look for in a Mattress

-According to WebMD, to stay fit and active adult athletes need an average of 10 hours of sleep each night; adolescent athletes (ages 10-19) need 9 hours.
+To stay fit and active, adult athletes need an average of 10 hours of sleep each night; adolescent athletes (ages 10-19) need 9 hours.
 Here’s why:

 - During the first two stages of the sleep cycle (non-REM, or nREM), the body begins to relax and decrease in temperature, allowing cell division and regeneration of muscle recovery to begin